-- Section One summarizes the problems of tax avoidance, evasion, and illicit financial flows in the Global South and how tax secrecy contributes to these problems. - Section Two provides a brief explanation of the OECD Action 13 (confidential CbCR) framework, its conditions for participation, and the barriers to full participation and increased transparency via the framework. - Section Three highlights the issues with the OECD confidential CbCR framework, including specific problems faced by African nations. - Section Four explains public CbCR and its advantages in comparison to the current OECD confidential CbCR regime. - Section Five provides an overview of global momentum for public CbCR followed by recommendations to advance public CbCR to the benefit of Global South countries and other stakeholders.
+- Section One summarizes the problems of tax avoidance, evasion, and illicit financial flows in the Global South and how tax secrecy contributes to these problems. - Section Two provides a brief explanation of the OECD Action 13 (confidential CbCR) framework, its conditions for participation, and the barriers to full participation and increased transparency via the framework. - Section Three highlights the issues with the OECD confidential CbCR framework, including specific problems faced by African nations. - Section Four explains public CbCR and its advantages in comparison to the current OECD confidential CbCR regime. - Section Five provides an overview of global momentum for public CbCR followed by recommendations to advance public CbCR to the benefit of Global South countries and other stakeholders vastly more resources to address these challenges, as signaled by the UN's upcoming 2025 "Financing for Development" summit, is clear.
+These resources can come from government tax revenues ("domestic resource mobilization"), international aid, private investment, remittances, and other sources.